so-stj/IPDroper/README.md

 5. [Troubleshooting](#Troubleshooting)

 # Description

-The script use for block ip address from registry of each IP address administrative organizations.
+This script allows users to easily manage block ip address in iptables on Linux system.